 And no matter how you slice it, when we focus on the goal over the process, it stings when we don’t reach our goals.
 It’s uninspiring and de-motivating, to say the least.

-Just today, for example, I had a great work out at the gym and, especially in comparison with a recent increase in back and general joint pain following a long week of traveling and relative inactivity, was actively thinking to myself how good and strong I was feeling.
+Just today, for example, I had a great work out at the gym.
+Considering a recent increase in back and general joint pain, I was actively thinking to myself how good and strong I was feeling.

 Shortly after my workout, I stepped on the scale – one of the remaining pieces of empirical data I track regarding health and diet – and found that I was about as heavy as I have been in a while.

 We chase wealth like we chase health, wanting to reach a certain number rather than feel a certain way.
-And all too often we sacrifice a joyful life in exchange for this benchmark, worrying about how things will be when we get there, rather than learning how to live and love along the way.
+And all too often we sacrifice a joyful life in exchange for this benchmark.
+We worry about how things will be when we get there, rather than learn how to live and love along the way.

 What good is it to be 150 pounds if it means you’re 20 pounds underweight and therefore weak and ill?
 And what good is it to have a large, fancy home full of things if there isn’t a soul within it that cares for you or those things?

 I spent $27,991 in the first 6 months of 2019, about a quarter of that on my truck.
 By my own standards, a total failure so far.
 No matter how much I am able to save in the last half of the year, there’s just no way to make up that kind of lost ground, and I am bound to miss my annual spending goal of $24,000 CAD by at least $9,000 or so.

 But what if there is another way to look at it?
 What if I could change my perspective, and thus, my mind about spending?